Feedback suppression

-In this milestone, we’ll solve the problem generated by the feedback of the signal emitted by our speakers that is recorded by out microphone.
-First, we’ll formalize the problem and then look at different solutions, with varying effectiveness and computational requirements.
+In this milestone, we’ll solve the problem generated by the recording of the signal emitted by our speakers that is captured by our microphone, generating an unpleasant feedback that difficults our conversation (using InterCom).
+First, we’ll formalize the problem and then we will explore different solutions, with varying effectiveness and computational requirements.

 One of the first problems we encounter with the use of the buffer.py module1 is that, if we don’t use headphones, the sound that comes out of our PC’s (loud)speaker some time later reaches our mic(rophone), and more some time later, that sound reaches our interlocutor (the “far-end” ... in the system we are the “near-end”) in the form of an echo (signal) of its own voice, which is reproduced by his/her speaker, which can be captured again (some time later) by his/her mic and sent it back to us ... and so on, generating a rather unpleasant feedback signal.